4nandes/Magic-Logs/README.md

 ## Future Plans:
 - Grand exchange search function
-- Ability to link a username to your Discord ID so that you can just use $stats and it will default to your account
 - Daily gain leaderboard automation on Monday - Saturday, Weekly gain leaderboard Sunday
 - Fixing the $combat command
 - Website for the bot
+- WhoIs/WhoAmI commands
+6/25/18 (Need to update with $LB and register stuff, and changes to $flex)